Executive Producer and Co-Host, Big Picture Science

 She obtained her Masters degree in Library Science a very long time ago and spent many years in many roles in public libraries and as a product manager for a library automation company.

-At the SETI Institute, she previously worked in the fundraising department, and now works in the Grants office in addition to her post-production, station liaison, and marketing duties with Big Picture Science.
-Once Seth, Molly, and Gary provide the finished show, Barbara makes sure it gets out to our listeners.
+At the SETI Institute, she has worked in the fundraising department and the Grants office in addition to her current station relations, business/finance, and marketing duties with Big Picture Science.